deckhouse/deckhouse/docs/site/_includes/getting_started/kind/STEP_PREPARE.md

 Install [kind](https://kind.sigs.k8s.io/docs/user/quick-start/#installation), if it is not already installed.

+> This guide provides a minimal `kind` cluster configuration required for a Deckhouse installation.
+The configuration includes installing a single-node Kubernetes cluster and exporting two ports required for a cluster Ingress controller.
+You can use your cluster configuration in `kind`, [increase](https://kind.sigs.k8s.io/docs/user/configuration/#nodes) the number of nodes or [configure](https://kind.sigs.k8s.io/docs/user/local-registry/) a local container registry.

 Create a cluster configuration file for kind:
 {% snippetcut selector="create-kind-cfg" %}
 ```shell